Jade-ux/OurTraditions/README.md

 ### Bug fixes

 - Add tradition form select field validation - the Materialize select field does not show an error when left blank, this is a known bug that the validation does not work.
 I fixed this with help from the Tasks Manager project in this course.
+- The materialize class adds a white dot under the form.
+This is fixed by setting it as 'display: none'
+- The valid_images() function should check the file type and not upload the file if it is not one of the allowed types.
+It should then not allow the upload, however this is currently not written to handle this. [[[need to expand on this]]]

 ## Deployment